ChrisPrior96/ChrisPrior96/README.md

 Software Engineer
 -----------------

 I've been learning to code for two years, after switching careers and have completely fallen in love with it.
 I Started with HTML, CSS, PHP, and JavaScript, but have most recently found a passion for Java.
-For my current job I have also stated to learn how to create C# UWP Applications.
+For my current job I have also started to learn how to create C# UWP Applications.

 * 🌍  I'm based in Nottingham
 * ✉️  You can contact me at [chrisprior1996@hotmail.co.uk](mailto:chrisprior1996@hotmail.co.uk)